juliendenize/eztorch/docs/source/contributions/comedian.md

 #### Process predictions

-The finetuning stores at each validation the raw predictions (before NMS) as well as the predicted ones that allows for trying different NMS parameters.
+The finetuning stores at each validation the raw predictions (before NMS) as well as the predicted ones that allow for trying different NMS parameters.

 Example to make new predictions on the validation split.